-Here are some examples of how you might fill in that template based on your situation:
+Here are some reasons you may have an employment gap and examples of how you might fill in that template based on your situation:

-If you were fired: “The company and I had different expectations.
+“The company and I had different expectations.
 In reflecting on that experience, I realize there are some things I could have done differently.
-I learned a great deal and I’m excited about the opportunity to bring that maturity to my next job.”
+I learned a great deal, and I’m excited about the opportunity to bring that maturity to my next job.”

 3. Fill the gap

 While you don’t need to go into detail about what caused your employment gap, you should give specifics on how you spent that time.

 Mention anything you read to keep up on the industry, how you stayed in touch with colleagues, or what you’ve done to prepare for your re-entry.
 Also bring up any freelance work, volunteer or community positions you’ve held, classes or events you’ve attended, or any other way you’ve advanced your professional skills.
 The goal is to convey that you’ve been engaged even if you haven’t been formally employed.

 4. Keep it brief and exit if you need to